TorporOverload/LED_Display_Board_Emu8086_Virtual_Device/README.md

 This program requires Microsoft Visual C++ runtime
        You can download it here: https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170

-       You will also need the bold_led_board-7 font. you can google it
+       You will also need the bold_led_board-7 font. you can google it. add the ttf flie to rsc folder before compiling.